graze/data-flow/README.md

   - transfer files from a remote location, compress using gzip and transfer to another location
 - [Concrete API](docs/Concrete.md)
 - Works with PHP5.6, PHP7 & HHVM
+- **N.B.** Uses some command line programs which conform to Ubunutu's syntax.

 ## Commands